pressoholics/SrcSetPlugin/readme.txt

 Absolutely!
 In the srcset Settings area, there is a Regeneration page.
 This feature will go through all public posts (pages and posts by default), and regenerate the image tags of WordPress attachments in post content.

-= I just installed a new theme, and the breakpoints I created for my image groups no longer align with my theme.
+= I just installed a new theme, and the breakpoints I created for my SrcSet groups no longer align with my theme.
 What can I do? =

-First, take some time and adjust your image groups and their breakpoints.
+First, take some time and adjust your SrcSet groups and their breakpoints.
 Once everything is set up properly to your liking, use [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails") to create any new image sizes you've created.
 Then use the Srcset Regeneration tool.

 = What about Retina support for srcset? =